tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 # Acknowledgments

 Thomas Pornin and Hannes Tschofenig provided significant input to this document.
+Alan DeKok identified an issue with the interaction between record size limits and PMTU.